JadCombreau/Canonical_intake_Initialization/README.md

 ### Workflow type & role

-This Workflow (Canonical Intake) has the final goal (like the other Workflows) the acoustic attenuation matrix calculus.
+This Workflow (__Canonical Intake__) has the final goal (*like the other Workflows*) the acoustic attenuation matrix calculus.
-This Workflow is for canonical case of air intake, that is to say (unlike the analytical case), we do not have to generate any mesh.
+This Workflow is for canonical case of air intake, that is to say (unlike the analytical case) we do not have to generate any mesh.

 The mesh is assumed to be uniform and Actran automatically generates it for us.
 Sounds simple right ?